 Where can I go for more advice?

-To find out more about being a birth support partner:
+Here are some things you can do to find out more about being a birth support partner:

-- Ask your doctor, midwife, or doula, if you have one.
+- Ask your doctor, midwife or doula, if you have one.

 - Tour the birth facility beforehand and ask questions.

 - Contact Doula Network Australia or Australian Doulas to find a local doula.

 - Download Westmead Hospital's Women and Newborn Health fact sheet, which provides practical tips on the role of the support person.

 - Call Pregnancy, Birth and Baby to speak to a maternal child health nurse on 1800 882 436 or video call.
 Available 7am to midnight (AET), 7 days a week.

 - Read more in this labour and birth pamphlet by RANZCOG – Royal Australian and New Zealand College of Obstetricians and Gynaecologists.